paluh/purescript-puxing-bob/README.md

 ## Bidirectional routing

 Bidirectional routing allows you to easily encode and decode urls to and from types.
-All modules in this library are currently based on __purescript-routing-bob__.
+All modules in this library are currently based on [purescript-routing-bob](https://github.com/paluh/routing-bob).
 Parsers and serializers are generated from data types which are instances of `class Generic` (which can be derived autmagically in PureScript :-)).
 Here is routing API which is base for this library:

 ```purescript